ozfortress/ozfortress_docs/docs/rules/global.md

 + Placing the Engineer’s buildings outside of the map, in indestructible locations or anywhere where it is not visible.
 + Entering areas that are “out of bounds” or not in playable space.
 + Resupplying by using spawn regions outside of spawn bounds.
-+ Exploiting the map design to enter areas that aren’t regular gameplay, for any means or use.
++ Exploiting the map design to enter areas that aren’t within regular bounds, for any means or use excluding Wallbugs and Edgebugs as documented in [Explicitly Allowed Game Mechanic exploits](/rules/global/#explicitly-allowed-game-mechanic-exploits).
 + Map-based exploits (water jump scoping, etc).
 + Hiding sticky grenades (AKA "stickies") or engineer buildings inside of props or geometry **where they cannot be destroyed** due to differences in their visual and physical collisions is **considered an exploit**.

-#### Explicitly allowed Game Mechanic exploits
+#### Explicitly Allowed Game Mechanic exploits

 + Wallbugs.
 + Edgebugs.